-For those of you interested by Winston Churchill, part of war rooms are a museum dedicated to this great man.
-Lets discover together some of his uniforms, daily schedules, both formal and informal letters.
+For those of you interested in Winston Churchill, part of war rooms is a museum dedicated to this great man.
+Let’s discover together some of his uniforms, daily schedules, both formal and informal letters.
 The exhibits tell the story of the charismatic Winston Churchill, prime minister and wartime leader, but also a beloved family man.
 Did you know that he was also a writer and artist?
 His studio at home was a favourite retreat during quieter periods.
 Perhaps you’d like to see the wanted note, offering a £25 reward for turning in a young Churchill, following his escape from prison during the Boer War.
 Reaching the halfway point of our tour, there’s the chance to have some refreshments and to visit the gift shop for a souvenir.

 Where do you find the Battle of Britain memorial?
 Together we can find this beautiful piece, then hear about the pivotal effect the Battle of Britain had on the path of the war.
-At the end of your tour your guide will be happy to tell you about more museums you can visit in London, or help with suggestions for the rest of your stay.
+At the end of your tour, your guide will be happy to tell you about more museums you can visit in London, or help with suggestions for the rest of your stay.

 Churchill War Rooms, Clive Steps, SW1A 2HQ London, GB.
 By prior arrangement, your guide can meet you at your central London hotel.

 The tour departs from the Churchill War Rooms beside the steps outside the main entrance.
 Your Guide will be waiting with a sign showing the lead customers name.